The Economic Consequences of the Peace: Context

+As an academic, Keynes had worked on his Treatise on Probability, which includes a critique of conventional economic thinking under conditions that are unusual, unstable, complicated and/or unreliable.

-Keynes left Cambridge University to work at the Treasury in 1915.
+In 1915 Keynes left Cambridge University to work at the Treasury.
 He worked daily on financing the war effort during World War I. That disturbed many of the pacifist members of the Bloomsbury Group of which he was a member.
 Lytton Strachey sent him a note in 1916 asking Keynes why he was still working at the Treasury.

 Keynes quickly established a reputation as one of the Treasury's most able men and travelled to the Versailles Conference as an advisor to the British Government.
 In preparation for the conference, he argued that there should preferably be no reparations or that German reparations should be limited to £2,000 million.
 He considered that there should be a general forgiveness of war debts, which, he considered, would benefit Britain.
-Lastly, Keynes wanted the US government to launch a vast credit program to restore Europe to prosperity as soon as possible.
+Lastly, Keynes wanted the US government to launch a vast credit programme to restore Europe to prosperity as soon as possible.

 His general concern was that the Versailles conference should set the conditions for economic recovery.
 However, the conference focused on borders and national security.
-Reparations were set at a level that Keynes perceived would ruin Europe.
-Woodrow Wilson, the President of the United States, who represented his country at the conference, refused to countenance forgiveness of war debts and US Treasury officials would not even discuss the credit program.
+Keynes believed that the reparations being proposed at the time of writing in 1919 (the monetary value and terms of payment were not decided until the 1921 London schedule was agreed), would result in the ruin of the Europe.
+Woodrow Wilson, the President of the United States, who represented his country at the conference, refused to countenance forgiveness of war debts and US Treasury officials would not even discuss the credit programme.

 During the conference, Keynes' health deteriorated, and he resigned from his position in frustration as a protest on 26 May 1919, before the Treaty of Versailles was signed on 28 June.
 He returned to Cambridge and wrote The Economic Consequences of the Peace over two months in the summer.
 Although a best seller, and highly influential, especially to those who already had doubts about the Treaty, it has also been described as "a diatribe".
+Keynes went on to publish his Treatise, expanding on the theme of his Introductory and then updated his views on a revision to the treaty.